open-ephys-plugins/ttl-panels/README.md

 ## Limitations:

-* The minimized versions of the toggle panel and front panel show only a small number of TTL channels (16).
+* The toggle panel and front panel are not visualizers; they're limited to a small number of channels (32), to allow display in the plugin bar.

-* The pattern generator only supports up to 64 outputs, due to internally storing output state as a uint64_t integer.
+* **(NYI)** The pattern generator only supports up to 64 outputs, due to internally storing output state as a uint64_t integer.